 One of the easiest ways to help our kids develop strong emotional skills is with journal writing.
 This ingenious ability can benefit kids from a young age to help boost their happiness whilst cultivating positive habits.
-And this is exactly why I have created the Happy Life Journal for my kids.
+And this is exactly why I have created the My Happy Self Journal based on cognitive behavioral therapy for my kids.

 Where did the Happy Life Journal idea come from